This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 database schemas.
 The solution, as you saw in Part 2, is to manage your schemas as code.

-schemas and all the subsequent modifications as code, typically in an ordered series of migration files that you
+tools allow you to define your initial schemas and all the subsequent modifications as code, typically in an ordered

-these migration files using the schema migration tool, which keeps track of which of your migration files have already
+20240905_update_customers.js).
+You apply these migration files by using the schema migration tool, which keeps

-been applied and which haven’t, so no matter what state your database is in, or how many times you run the migration
+track of which of your migration files have already been applied and which haven’t, so no matter what state your

-tool, you can be confident your database will end up with the desired schema.
+database is in, or how many times you run the migration tool, you can be confident your database will end up with the

 As you make changes to your app, new versions of the app code will rely on new versions of your database schema.
 To

-ensure these versions are automatically deployed to each environment, you will need to integrate the schema migration
+ensure that these versions are automatically deployed to each environment, you will need to integrate the schema migration

-tool into your CI / CD pipeline (something you learned about in Part 5).
+tool into your CI/CD pipeline (something you learned about in Part 5).
 One approach is to run the

 schema migrations as part of your app’s boot code, just before the app starts listening for requests.
 The main